-In Stockån, a tributary of River Ätran, parts of an old dam are being demolished to restore free migration routes for salmon and other species.
+In Stockån, a tributary of River Ätran, parts of an old dam are being removed to restore free migration for salmon and other species.
 This is part of the Improve Aquatic LIFE project, which aims to improve Ätrans river ecosystem and strengthen biodiversity.
 SVT visited and reported from the project.

 Parts of the old dam are being torn out.
 Photo: Johan Cederbrink